ChuckHill2/VideoLibrarian/Readme.md

 ## Movie Folder Setup

-Within your root movie folder, each movie/episode video must be in a separate folder with a matching IMDB movie shortcut (.url, .website).
+Within your root movie folder, each movie/episode video must be in a separate folder with a matching IMDB movie shortcut (.url).
 A TV series root folder contains only the main IMDB TV series shortcut as it just refers to all the episodes.
-The folders may be arranged in any way you see fit so long as the full directory path (not filenames) does not exceed 245 characters.
+The folders may be arranged in any way you see fit so long as the full directory path (not filenames) does not exceed 245 characters (This is a Windows limitation).
 Any additional files in these folders are ignored.
 Upon startup, this application will add additional cache files to these folders.
+See File-\>Status Log for details.

 As an example, your folders may be arranged as follows:
 <pre>